Traumatic Brain Injuries

 - Medical expenses

 - Lost wages

 - Past and future physical pain, suffering, and disfigurement

 If your loved one died as the result of TBI or related complications, you may also be entitled to compensation for the deceased’s funeral expenses and your loss of companionship.

 Call the Law Office of Shane McClelland

-If you or a loved one has suffered a traumatic or anoxic brain injury, the Katy brain injury lawyer at our firm is here to help.
+If you or a loved one has suffered a traumatic or anoxic brain injury, the Fort Bend County brain injury lawyer at our firm is here to help.
 There is no cost for the initial consultation, and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
 In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations, so reach out as soon as possible to ensure that you do not waive your right to possible compensation.

 Get started on your case by calling (713) 242-1302.

 “Shane's level & his team’s level of care for me were second to none.” - Adam D.

 “Shane helped us in an injury case against a big box company.” - Randy Sergent SR, US Army Master Sergeant